-The Agreement will contain strong disciplines on non-tariff measures, which will help Canadian businesses to reap the benefits of the Agreement and ensure that market access gains are not undermined by lack of transparency or unjustified trade restrictions.
+The Agreement contains strong disciplines on non-tariff measures, which will help Canadian businesses to reap the benefits of the Agreement and ensure that market access gains are not undermined by lack of transparency or unjustified trade restrictions.
 Importantly, these strong disciplines on non-tariff measures are backed up by fast and effective dispute settlement provisions.

-For instance, the Agreement will:
+For instance, the Agreement:

-- establish a committee and prospectively a working group whereby any standards-related concerns can be addressed and dealt with on a timely basis, including concerns on wood building products and sanitary and phytosanitary issues.
+- establishes a committee and prospectively a working group whereby any standards-related concerns can be addressed and dealt with on a timely basis, including concerns on wood building products and sanitary and phytosanitary issues.

 Increased Access for Services and Improved Temporary Entry

-Canadian SME service providers will benefit from increased and more transparent and predictable access to the South Korean service market.
+Canadian SME service providers benefit from increased and more transparent and predictable access to the South Korean service market.

-For example, Canadian SMEs will benefit from preferential market access in key areas of export interest, which include research and development, environmental services, business services, services incidental to manufacturing and mining, wholesale trade, air and railroad transport services, legal consultancy services, and private and adult education.
+For example, Canadian SMEs benefit from preferential market access in key areas of export interest, which include research and development, environmental services, business services, services incidental to manufacturing and mining, wholesale trade, air and railroad transport services, legal consultancy services, and private and adult education.

-The temporary entry provisions of the Agreement will also benefit SMEs.
+The temporary entry provisions of the Agreement also benefit SMEs.
 The Agreement gives Canadian business people new and preferential access to the South Korean market by removing barriers to entry, such as economic needs tests.
 It also ensures that new barriers, such as quotas and proportionality tests, will not be introduced in the future.

 South Korea: Gateway to Other Asian Markets